LukeShu/awf-extended/README.md

 * The *fedora-gtkx/rpm.sh* scripts will compile the program and create packages for Fedora.

-* The *opensuse-gtkx/rpm.sh* scripts will compile the program and create packages for OpenSuse.
+* The *opensuse-gtkx/rpm.sh* scripts will compile the program and create packages for openSUSE.

 ## PPA